vincbeaulieu/TinyScanner-Connector/README.md

 - Download: Will overwrite the whole directory with the content of the server (Redownload all files).

 # To download the app:
 Downloading the TinyScanner.zip file may results in a message saying "App is damaged and can’t be opened.
 You should move it to the Trash".
-A way around is to open the unzipped app using Automator and duplicate the workflow.
+A way around is to open the unzipped app using Automator and save.
+After, you can right-click on the app and click open.
+Make sure the iPad app is open.